 In LPWAN technologies, the L2 data unit size typically varies from tens to hundreds of bytes.
-The SCHC fragmentation MAY be used either because after applying SCHC C/D or when SCHC C/D is not possible the entire SCHC packet still exceeds the L2 data unit.
+The SCHC Fragmentation /Reassembly MAY be used either because after applying SCHC C/D or when SCHC C/D is not possible the entire SCHC Packet still exceeds the L2 data unit.

-The SCHC fragmentation functionality defined in this document has been designed under the assumption that data unit out-of- sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.
-This assumption allows reducing the complexity and overhead of the SCHC fragmentation mechanism.
+The SCHC F/R functionality defined in this document has been designed under the assumption that data unit out-of- sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.
+This assumption allows reducing the complexity and overhead of the SCHC F/R mechanism.

-To adapt the SCHC fragmentation to the capabilities of LPWAN technologies is required to enable optional SCHC fragment retransmission and to allow a stepper delivery for the reliability of SCHC fragments.
-This document does not make any decision with regard to which SCHC fragment delivery reliability mode will be used over a specific LPWAN technology.
+To adapt the SCHC F/R to the capabilities of LPWAN technologies is required to enable optional SCHC Fragment retransmission and to allow a stepper delivery for the reliability of SCHC Fragments.
+This document does not make any decision with regard to which SCHC Fragment delivery reliability mode will be used over a specific LPWAN technology.
 These details will be defined in other technology-specific documents.